SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>And of course, you know these are pretty exciting features everything from inferred returns to opaque return types and so forth.
 These are wonderful things

 00:02:33.995 --> 00:02:45.845
-<v Erica Sadun>and seeing them all to come together and be realized in swift you.
+<v Erica Sadun>and seeing them all to come together and be realized in SwiftUI.
 I has been one of the great pleasures of finally seeing the mystery unravel.
-Yeah,

 00:02:45.855 --> 00:02:51.115
-<v Kateryna Gridina>and I think it's very excited also for old school people who really
+<v Kateryna Gridina>Yeah, and I think it's very excited also for old school people who really

 00:02:51.625 --> 00:03:07.435
-<v Kateryna Gridina>become like board about the language.
+<v Kateryna Gridina>become like bored about the language.
 They wanted something you they wanted something exciting.
 And this was kind of a fresh air for everyone.
 And it was like something really new.
 You can learn basically new language within the same infrastructure

 00:03:07.935 --> 00:03:28.955
-<v Paul Hudson>is willing you, right?
-Everyone saying that Wow, this is completely unlike everyone seems home.
-But I think folks who found it a little bit hard to see something that the devil is that.
-Don't you see whether?
-Okay, here's some code.
-It's all news with your wife.
-Stuff on also what the dollar signs, what does at signs.
+<v Paul Hudson>_is willing you, right?_ Everyone saying that Wow, this is completely unlike everyone _seems home_.
+But I think folks who found it a little bit hard to see _something that the devil is that.
+Don't you see whether? _Okay, here's some code.
+It's all new SwiftUI Stuff on also what the dollar signs, what does @ signs.
 We've got new language changes, plus whole new.
-I think at the same time is a lotto mentally.
-Get over.
+I think at the same time is _a lot mentally.
+Get over_.
 I think

 00:03:29.395 --> 00:03:47.065
 <v Erica Sadun>also, it's very early technology, and anybody who's actually tried to put, you know, get hands on with this has really faced either the burden of being very self reliant or might be dissuaded by the fact that there are so many cryptic fortune Cookie Titan.

 00:03:49.995 --> 00:04:37.313
 <v John Sundell>Yeah, the errors is definitely an issue that will need to be solved at one point or another.
-And, you know, when you start working with Swift, you, I and you follow some of the tutorials or you do some of the kind of hello world style implementations.
+And, you know, when you start working with SwiftUI and you follow some of the tutorials or you do some of the kind of hello world style implementations.
 It's works great, and the code itself that you produce, even if it's quite sophisticated, looks really, really elegant and nice.
-But then, if you make a little mistake, for example, you used the wrong type somewhere or you forget like an argument, you can get these really obscure errors because it becomes quite obvious very quickly that swift you.
-I makes use of some of the very most advanced generics features of Swift and sometimes the type system and the diagnostics and the errors haven't really caught up with what Swifty I want studio,
+But then, if you make a little mistake, for example, you used the wrong type somewhere or you forget like an argument, you can get these really obscure errors because it becomes quite obvious very quickly that swiftUI makes use of some of the very most advanced generics features of Swift and sometimes the type system and the diagnostics and the errors haven't really caught up with what SwiftUI wants to do,

+// MARK: Stop here.

 00:04:37.493 --> 00:05:21.693
 <v Erica Sadun>but it's not just catching up in that way.
 On Tuesday night, Paul and I were sitting, going over text fields, discovering that half of them had been deprecate ID with the Beta three release and the language is evolving so quickly.
 It's almost a microcosm of what we were seeing when Swift itself was first introduced.
 That it is on Lee through getting people in a wide environment to really try it.
 That is finally getting field tested.
 And you're seeing that with a lot of the redesigns, the deprecation tze the missing pieces.
 This is very early tak